gshbears/pc-nanodegree-arcade-game/README.md

 Classic Arcade Game - Gem Raider
 ===============================

 This is a classic arcade game inspired by Frogger called Gem Raider.
 The object of the game is to collect as many gems at various values without getting hit by the enemies (bugs).
-If you get into trouble you can jump into the water to and rest your player at the starting position in the grass.
-This is a keyboard listener game mainly using the arrow keys to navigate.
+If you get into trouble you can jump into the water to return your player at the starting position in the grass.
+This is a key stroke listener game mainly using the arrow keys to navigate.
 This project was created for a Nano degree provided by Udacity.
+To reinforce course lession in regards to html, css & javascript from the course.

 Getting Started
 --------------